Difference between the Block Out, Translucent & Sunscreen Blinds?

 Definition Box: Indoor Blinds

 Indoor blinds are window coverings installed inside the frame to control light, heat, privacy, and aesthetics.
-Examples include roller blinds, blackout blinds, translucent blinds, and more.
+Common options include roller blinds (blockout, translucent, sheer/mesh, sunscreen), layered dual-roller systems, and thermal blinds.

 What Types of Indoor Blinds Are Available?